JosephMoniz/everest/README.md

 ----

   + An asserting library for the test suite
-  + Make String into a Rope implementation
+  + Make SharedString into a Rope implementation
   + Implement `Map<K, V>` as a 32 way HAMT
   + A free list based `Pool<T>` container
   + An IO Abstraction suite around `kqueue()`